Skip to main content Skip to footer

 Cold Water Shock

-Cold water shock (CWS) is an involuntary response to the body being suddenly or unexpectedly immersed into water which has a temperature of less than 15 °C.
+Cold water shock is an involuntary response to the body being suddenly or unexpectedly immersed into water which has a temperature of less than 15 °C.

-In this video the paralympic athlete Toni Shaw explains Cold Water Shock.
+In this video the paralympic athlete Toni Shaw explains cold water shock.

 What happens?